1- PURPOSE OF THE SILVER LEAGUE

 3. Temporary subs will only be assigned by the appropriate Sub Coordinator.

 4. To request a sub, a team must be one under the allotted playing number of fielders for that division.
 That means that a team that is allowed 11 fielders must be down to 10 players before getting a sub.

 5. The appropriate Sub Coordinator will have the requesting team give him the names of the players that will be missing the game.

 6. The Sub Coordinator will try to let both managers know prior to the start of the game of the subs that will be allowed for that particular game, along with the name(s) of player(s) missing.
 If any illegal sub enters the game, it will go as a forfeit.
 The assigned sub is only for that game.

-7. If a sub has been assigned and one of the players that was supposed to miss the game shows up, the sub will play the entire game.
-The player who was not to be there will only play a maximum of three innings.
-However, this player will continue to bat the entire game.
-The regular player may bat anywhere in the lineup.
+7. If a sub or subs has been assigned and any of the players that were supposed to miss the game show up, the sub or subs must still play the entire game.
+The player that was not to be there, but shows up, will NOT play.
+A sub and the person they were subbing for, should never be in the lineup at the same time

 9. All subs (not permanent) must bat last in the batting order.